jaxsonp/docker-dash/README.md

 - Internet connection
 - All nodes must have unique hostnames *(for swarm mode)*

-*Notes: Installation should ideally work on other Red-Hat-based distros, but it hasn't been officially tested.*
+*Notes: Installation should ideally work on other Red-Hat-based distros, but it hasn't been formally tested.*

 ### For Solo Mode: